 Create the below Pie Chart showing how many locations will be producing products in the North, South, East and West Regions.

 - 1. From the Products sheet create the below chart. - 2.
-Move the chart to a new sheet.
+Move and place the chart as a new sheet, rather than as an object.
 Name the sheet Doughnut. - 3.
 Save your work.

 Figure 4.37 Doughnut Chart